-If you’re an intermediate or advance player looking for a professional tennis racquet, you might find your perfect fit somewhere in this list.
+Are you an intermediate or advanced tennis player looking for your next tennis racquet?
+If so, you’re in the right place.
+We’ve put together this list of the best tennis racquets that money can buy in 2021.
 Every single racquet on this list is somebody’s absolute favorite tennis racquet of all time.
-Maybe you’ll find yours, too.
+With any luck, you’ll find yours, too.

 Best Tennis Racquets for Intermediate and Advanced Players